orithena/tweet-to-speech/README.md

 This script needs moar features.
 Send me pull requests :)

+It's especially encouraged to extend filters.py!

 Identified improvements:

-  * HTML entities must be converted.
+  * HTML entities must be converted. (done)
   * Some tweets should not be spoken.
-If it only contains a link, there's no use to speak it.
+If it only contains a link, there's no use to speak it. (we need moar filters in filters.py!)
-  * Retweets need special attention.
+  * Retweets need special attention. (done... well, okay, by completely filtering them out)
   * Some characters or character groups need to be converted to speakable text.
     E.g. "<3" needs a speakable equivalent.
 Don't get me started on Emojis.
+    (do it in filter.py!)
-  * Links are horrible to listen to.
+  * Links are horrible to listen to. (we need the regex replacement feature implemented, then it could be done in filters.py)
-  * It should be configurable whether you want to listen to your timeline, a list, your notifications or a search query.
+  * It should be configurable whether you want to listen to your timeline, a list, your notifications or a search query. (well, we need to read the twython api...)